piran-framework/ganjex/README.md

     }
 }
 ```
-Usually the service classLoader is needed to surf the service code to find things you know, so
+The service classLoader is required to surf the service code to manage business necessities
-the service classLoader is provided by the ServiceContext object.
+defined by framework, so the service classLoader would be provided by the ServiceContext object.
+In other words, Ganjex would behave in a way that is defined in the framework by the client.

 ## Service
-Accomplishing specific jobs, services are changeable units which typically implement a use case.
+Accomplishing specific jobs, services are interchangeable units typically implement a use case.
-Since business use cases are frequently changed, Ganjex services are usually changed a lot as well.
+As business use cases are being frequently changed, Ganjex services are supposed to be changed
-As soon as a requirement is changed, the implementation of that requirement must be changed and
+repetitively as well.
+As soon as a requirement is changed, the implementation of that requirement must
-deployed as quickly as possibly.
-In Ganjex, services could be deployed or removed at runtime (on
+be changed and deployed consequently.
+In Ganjex, also, services could be deployed or removed at runtime
-the fly).
-As soon as a service is added to Ganjex container, all of the `@StartupHook` methods
+(on the fly).
+Soon after a service is added to Ganjex container, all of the `@StartupHook` methods
 would be notified with the `ServiceContext` of the newly added service.
-Similarly, soon after a
+Similarly, right after a
 service is removed from Ganjex container, all of the frameworks' methods annotated with
 `@ShutdownHook` would be notified with the `ServiceContext` of that service.
-This is framework's
-responsibility to treat each service properly, due to the fact that Ganjex knows nothing of the
+This is framework's responsibility to treat each service properly, due to the fact that Ganjex
-structure and pattern services utilize.
-Remember frameworks are not expected to be changed a lot.
+knows nothing of the structure and pattern services utilize.
+Remember frameworks are not
+expected to be changed frequently.

 ### Service manifest
 Every service should have a file named *manifest.properties* in the root of its classpath.
 This